-- A. After a complete review of the Police Department investigation of a written complaint, and, where applicable the review by the assigned Civilian Investigator the CPCRB shall confer and vote on whether to find the allegations in the complaint [or allegation either] Substantiated, [or] Unsubstantiated, [or] Unfounded, that the complained of Police Department member is Exonerated or that No Finding can be issued. - B. If the CPCRB and/or the assigned Civilian Investigator believe [believes] further investigation is [required] necessary, the Chair shall communicate the [Board's] [recommendations] request regarding further investigation to the Chief of Police and the Corporation Counsel.
-This additional investigation may include members of the CPCRB with the assistance of the assigned Civilian Investigator interviewing the complainant, complainant's witnesses and involved police personnel. - C. The Chief of Police [may either] may direct [conduct] the further investigation [suggested] requested by the CPCRB and/or the assigned Civilian Investigator or advise the CPCRB, assigned Civilian Investigator and Corporation Counsel [no later than the next scheduled meeting] no later than three business days following receipt of the request for additional investigation that no additional investigation will be [taking place] undertaken by the Police Department.
-The Chief of Police and the CPCRB shall act in a timely manner to ensure that a recommendation is made within the applicable statute of limitations. - D. If the Chief declines to direct the requested further investigation [further investigate], the CPCRB may proceed to vote [on a recommendation] that the complaint is made or decline to do so on grounds of insufficient investigation.
+- A. After a complete review of the Police Department investigation of a written complaint, and, where applicable the review by the assigned Civilian Investigator the CPCRB shall confer and vote on whether to find the allegations in the complaint [or allegation either] Substantiated, [or] Unsubstantiated, [or] Unfounded, that the complained of police personnel member is Exonerated or that No Finding can be issued. - B. If the CPCRB and/or the assigned Civilian Investigator believe [believes] further investigation is [required] necessary, the Chair shall communicate the [Board's] [recommendations] request in writing [regarding further investigation] to the Chief of Police and the Corporation Counsel within three (3) business days.
+This additional investigation may include members of the CPCRB with the assistance of the assigned Civilian Investigator interviewing the complainant, complainant's witnesses and involved police personnel. - C. The Chief of Police [may either] may direct the assigned Police Department investigator to conduct the further investigation [suggested] requested by the CPCRB and/or the assigned Civilian Investigator or advise the CPCRB, assigned Civilian Investigator and Corporation Counsel [no later than the next scheduled meeting] no later than three business days following receipt of the request for additional investigation that no additional investigation will be [taking place] undertaken by the Police Department.
+The Chief of Police and the CPCRB shall act in a timely manner to ensure that a recommendation is made within the applicable statute of limitations. - D. If the Chief declines to direct the requested further investigation [further investigate], the CPCRB may proceed to vote [on a recommendation] that the complaint is Substantiated, Unsubstantiated, Unfounded, Exonerated or that No Finding can be made or decline to do so on grounds of insufficient investigation.
 In the event that the CPCRB declines to vote on grounds of insufficient investigation, [the Village Board shall be so advised.] the CPCRB may request that a Civilian Investigator be appointed to conduct the requested investigation, review the Police Department investigation and provide a report to the CPCRB.
+The CPCRB request for the appointment of a Civilian Investigator shall be made in writing to the Board of Trustees no later than five (5) business days after receipt of notification from the Chief of Police that no additional investigation shall be undertaken by the Police Department.
 The process for the retention of a Civilian Investigator is detailed in section 8-13D.